rarecoil/gaia-tool/README.md

     I really prefer not to receive one big blob of code, so please chop up your work into small commits.
 Keep unrelated changes separate: don’t make a functional change in the same commit as adjusting white space.
 If you need to refactor something, do it in a separate commit.
+Bullet points or the word “also” in your commit messages is a strong indicator it needs to be split.

     Doing this is easier for me to review, and also makes it easier for me to already accept parts of your work into the code base while other parts get